SalomePlatform/adao/doc/en/ref_algorithm_Blue.rst

 :ref:`section_ref_algorithm_LinearityTest`.
 This algorithm is always the fastest of all the assimilation algorithms of ADAO.

-This algorithm is naturally written for a single estimate, without any dynamic or iterative notion (there is no need in this case for an incremental evolution operator, nor for an evolution error covariance).
+This mono-objective optimization algorithm is naturally written for a single estimate, without any dynamic or iterative notion (there is no need in this case for an incremental evolution operator, nor for an evolution error covariance).
 In ADAO, it can also be used on a succession of observations, placing the estimate in a recursive framework partly similar to a :ref:`section_ref_algorithm_KalmanFilter`.
 A standard estimate is made at each observation step on the state predicted by the incremental evolution model, knowing that the state error covariance remains the background covariance initially provided by the user.
 To be explicit, unlike Kalman-type filters, the state error covariance is not updated.

 In case of non-linearity, even slightly marked, it will be easily preferred a :ref:`section_ref_algorithm_ExtendedBlue` or a